 - Q30.
 When will the Returning Officer allocate the designated spots for displaying election advertisements to the candidates? - A30.
-After the end of the nomination period and after the number of validly nominated candidates in each constituency is known, the Returning Officer will allocate the designated spots to those validly nominated in the contesting constituency concerned either by the mutual consent of the candidates or by the drawing of lots on the day of the Lots Drawing Session for determining the order in which the names of candidates appear on a ballot paper.
+After the end of the nomination period and after the number of candidates is known, the Returning Officer will allocate the designated spots to candidates of the contesting subsector either by the mutual consent of the candidates or by the drawing of lots on the day of the Lots Drawing Session.
+Candidates must provide a form registering their interest in displaying election advertisements in designated spots to the Returning Officer before the close of nomination period, else they will not be allocated with designated spots. - Q31.
+Can election advertisement be displayed on public transport? - A31.
+For the display of election advertisement on public light buses and taxis, their owners/operators shall obtain prior written approval from the Transport Department ("TD")

-Q31.
-Can election advertisement be displayed on public transport?
+and ensure that the display of election advertisement is in compliance with the conditions as stipulated by the TD in an approval letter, in particular the following conditions:

-- A31.
-For the display of election advertisement on public light buses and taxis, their owners/operators shall obtain prior written approval from the Transport Department ("TD") and ensure that the display of election advertisement is in compliance with the conditions as stipulated by the TD in an approval letter, in particular the following conditions: - (a) (i) for taxi, no election advertisement may be displayed on all windows; - (ii) for public light bus, no election advertisement may be displayed: - (1) on all windows except on the interior surface of: - the window on the left of the first row of single-seat; and - the window on the right of the second row of double-seat.
+- (a) (i) for taxi, no election advertisement may be displayed on all windows; - (ii) for public light bus, no election advertisement may be displayed: - (1) on all windows except on the interior surface of: - the window on the left of the first row of single-seat; and

+• the window on the right of the second row of double-seat.
 Election advertisement to be displayed on each of the above said windows shall not exceed a total size measuring 210 mm by 297 mm (equivalent to A4 size);